networkx/nx-guides/content/algorithms/dag/index.md

 # Directed Acyclic Graphs & Topological Sort

-In this tutorial, we will explore the algorithms related to a directed acyclic graph (or a "DAG" as it is sometimes called) implemented in networkx under [`networkx/algorithms/dag.py`](https://github.com/networkx/networkx/blob/main/networkx/algorithms/dag.py).
+In this tutorial, we will explore the algorithms related to a directed acyclic graph (or a "DAG" as it is sometimes called) implemented in NetworkX under [`networkx/algorithms/dag.py`](https://github.com/networkx/networkx/blob/main/networkx/algorithms/dag.py).

 First of all, we need to understand what a directed graph is.